mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/dkp-upgrade/upgrade-konvoy/enterprise/index.md

 When upgrading the Kubernetes version of a cluster, first upgrade the control plane and then the node pools.
 If you have any additional managed or attached clusters, you will need to upgrade the core addons and Kubernetes version for each one.

+1. Build a new image if applicable.
-<p class="message--note"><strong>NOTE:</strong> If an AMI was specified when initially creating a cluster, you must build a new one with <a href="/dkp/konvoy/2.3/image-builder/">Konvoy Image Builder</a> and pass it with <code>--ami</code>.
+    - If an AMI was specified when initially creating a cluster for AWS, you must build a new one with <a href="/dkp/konvoy/2.3/image-builder/create-ami/">Konvoy Image Builder</a>.
+    - If an Azure Machine Image was specified for Azure, you must build a new one with <a href="/dkp/konvoy/2.3/image-builder/create-azure-image/">Konvoy Image Builder</a>.

-1. Upgrade the Kubernetes version of the control plane.
+2. Upgrade the Kubernetes version of the control plane.

 ```bash
 dkp update controlplane aws --cluster-name=${CLUSTER_NAME} --kubernetes-version=v1.22.8